Planning Navigation for the modern SharePoint experience

 When you choose to show all associated sites in the hub navigation, think about whether all the people who have access to the hub will also have access to each of the sites associated to the hub.
 For example, if you add links to private sites in the navigation, you are increasing their “discoverability,” which can be a good thing – if the site owners for those private sites are prepared to get access requests.
 However, you may not want to show restricted sites in the navigation if the site owner does not want the site or the content to be discovered.
 To ensure that your hub site navigation links keep their promises, consider the following options:

 For links that should not be discoverable to all visitors, target the link so that it only shows up for audiences who have access to the content.
 (Audience targeting for modern pages and web parts is coming soon.
-Check the Office 365 Roadmap for this and other features that are in development, rolling out, or launched).
+Check the Microsoft 365 Roadmap for this and other features that are in development, rolling out, or launched).

 For “discoverable” but restricted links, consider adding the word (Restricted) or (Request Access) or (Private) to the label and having a conversation with those site owners to make sure that they are prepared for potentially more frequent access requests.

 Scenario 2: Site is associated to the hub and not shown in the shared navigation